Hector Pothier

 Hector Mark Pothier (born June 12, 1954) is a Canadian former professional football player with the Canadian Football League (CFL)'s Edmonton Eskimos.
 After playing college football at McGill University and at St. Mary's University (Halifax), Pothier spent his entire 12 year CFL career as an offensive lineman.
-He was named CFL All-Star 2 times and was a part of six Grey Cup championship teams with the Eskimos.
+He was named a CFL All-Star 2 times and was a part of six Grey Cup championship teams with the Eskimos.

 During his university career, he was known by his middle name, Mark, to distinguish himself from his father, who was also named Hector, but later decided to use his first name in his father's memory.